Skip to main content

 HearingExcellent, primary warning sense

-SmellGood, detects predators upwind
+SmellGood, detects threats upwind

 Optimized for: Detecting threats from any direction